twisted/twisted/docs/web/howto/using-twistedweb.rst

-If this root resource is served as the root of a Site instance, the following URLs will all be valid:
+If this root resource is served as the root of a Server instance, the following URLs will all be valid: